zaccesss/zaccesss/README.md

 ## 🎯 What I Am Looking For

-I am seeking **internships, placements and work experience** across engineering and tech including:
+I am seeking **internships, placements and work experience** across engineering and tech.

-- Embedded systems
-- Software development
-- Cloud computing
-- AI and automation
-- IoT and cyber aligned computing

 My long term goal is to build a career where **intelligent software and efficient hardware solve real problems** at scale.

-If you value someone who **learns fast, thinks deeply, adapts quickly and contributes well both independently and in a team**, I would be happy to connect, collaborate and one day join your team. ve lifestyle.**
+If you value someone who **learns fast, thinks deeply, adapts quickly and contributes well both independently and in a team**, I would be happy to connect, collaborate and one day join your team.

 ---